 - Complete 12 credits of honors courses in the upper division.

 - Complete a satisfactory Honors Thesis from at least three credits of supervised independent study.

 - Present a seminar based on the thesis research in Phar 3012H.

 - Maintain a GPA of at least 3.4 at graduation.
-For students entering in 2013, this is calculated as a six-year cumulative GPA.
+For students graduating PharmD Honors Scholar, this is calculated as a cumulative GPA across your BS and PharmD semesters.